cku3/Interactive-Lab-Hub/labs/lab4.md

 ### Part 1.
 Connect the Servo to your breadboard

 **a.
 Which color wires correspond to power, ground and signal?**

 Power- Red

 Ground- Brown

 Signal- Orange

 ### Part 2.
 Connect the Servo to your Arduino

 **a.
 Which Arduino pin should the signal line of the servo be attached to?**

 Pin 9

 **b.
-What aspects of the Servo code control angle or speed?** pos controls angle, delay controls speed
+What aspects of the Servo code control angle or speed?**

+pos controls angle

+delay controls speed

 ## Part C. Integrating input and output